akvachan/radix-trie/README.md

 - [x] find\_node: Checks if a path exists.
 - [x] remove: Deletes a word from the trie.
 - [x] complete: Completes a given prefix.

+## Completions API
+Most notable and useful feature of radix trie is efficient completion.

+Completions for 'gal': galactic, galaxy,
+Completions for 'gr': graviton, gravity,
+Completions for 'qua': quark, quantum, quasar, Completions for 'as': astro, astronomy, asteroid, Completions for 'cos': cosmic, cosmos,
+Completions for 'pla': planet, plasma,
+Completions for 'ph': photon,
+Completions for 'ne': nebula, neutron,

 ## Planned methods
 - [ ] load: Create a trie from a dictionary.